EwanSC/BromansCoopey/README.md

 future researchers can adapt this database structure onto other Roman epigraphic datasets.

-## Suppoprt
+## Support
-This research was supported by the Croatian Studies Foundation (CSF) 2020 Community, Culture and Research Scheme, and the Macquarie University Macquarie Research Excellence Scholarship Scheme (MQRES).
+This research was supported by the Croatian Studies Foundation (CSF) 2020 Community, Culture and Research Scheme, and the Macquarie University Research Excellence Scholarship Scheme (MQRES).

 ## Related Publications